Towards Accelerated Greedy Sampling and Reconstruction of Bandlimited Graph Signals: Sampling of Spectrally Sparse Graph Signals

 According to \eqref{eq:rec1}, a necessary and sufficient condition for perfect reconstruction (i.e., $\hat{\x} = \x$) from noiseless observations is guaranteed by the invertibility of matrix $\C\U$.
-However, as argued in \cite{marques2016sampling,shomorony2014sampling} (see, e.g. Section III-A in \cite{marques2016sampling}), current random selection sampling approaches cannot construct a sampling matrix to ensure $\C\U$ is invertible for an arbitrary graph; moreover, invertibility of $\C\U$ is examined by inspection which for large graphs requires intensive computational effort.
+However, as argued in \cite{marques2016sampling,shomorony2014sampling} (see, e.g. Section III-A in \cite{marques2016sampling}), current random selection sampling approaches cannot construct a sampling matrix to ensure $\C\U$ is invertible for an arbitrary graph; moreover, invertibility of $\C\U$ is checked by inspection which for large graphs requires intensive computational effort.
 To overcome these issues, motivated by the well-known OMP algorithm in compressed sensing \cite{pati1993orthogonal}, we propose a simple iterative scheme with complexity $\mathcal{O}(Nk^2)$ that guarantees perfect recovery of $\x$ from the sampled signal $\tilde{\x}$.

 The proposed approach (see Algorithm \ref{alg:1}) works as follows.
-First, the algorithm chooses an arbitrary node of the graph with index $\ell$ for some $\ell \in [N]$ as a {\it residual node}.
-Then, in the $i\ts{th}$ iteration the algorithm identifies a node with index $j_s$ to be included in the sampling set $\S$ according to
+First, the algorithm chooses a node of the graph with index $\ell$ as a {\it residual node} such that $\ell = \argmin_{j\in [N]} \|\u_j\| $. \footnote{Intuitively, this node has weaker representative power compared to other point and since in Algorithm 1 the residual node is excluded from the selection procedure, this choice empirically leads to smaller reconstruction error in noisy scenario.} Then, in the $i\ts{th}$ iteration the algorithm identifies a node -- excluding the residual node -- with index $s_j$ to be included in the sampling set $\S$ according to